swetabehera04/Dynamic_personalised_UI_design/README.md

 Clone the repository and install packages using `yarn install` or `npm install`.

-To start the application on your machine, run:
+To start the application on the machine, run:

 ```
 npm start